Japan Powder & Backcountry Guides

 NOTE: If you booked a certain area and the lifts are shut that day or the weather so bad it is unsafe for you to tour we will offer up another resort or backcountry area.
 If all available options are closed we will try to reschedule another day (if available), or offer you a full refund.

-RESORT POWDER GUDING – If you are after a great day being shown all the best inbounds powder and slack country then this is the product for you.
+RESORT POWDER GUIDING – If you are after a great day being shown all the best inbounds powder and slack-country then this is the product for you.
 Our guides can take you on a locals tour of the resorts throughout Hokkaido, showing you all the best powder stashes and hidden lines.
 Each resort offers up loads of terrain that you wouldn’t even know about if you didn’t have a guide.
 Booking a guided day tour with us will make your ski holiday!

 Ability recommendation – High-Intermediate and up

 LIFT ACCESSED BACKCOUNTRY – If you want the goods but don’t want to work too hard for it, that is accessing the backcountry using the lifts, then this is the product for you.
 All the resorts in Japan have some great backcountry that is easily access by the lift system.
-Knowing where to put a quick boot pack or hard traverse in is the key to getting you fresh deep powder.
+We recommend you have touring gear so that once the in close pow is tracked we can go further and get you more fresh deep powder.
 There are even a few road drops we can take advantage of for that special experience!

 BACKCOUNTRY TOURING – This product allows you to choose from a variety of terrain in the region depending on the weather and your fitness.
 With snow all the way to sea level we have the unique ability to tour almost anywhere – the options are almost limitless!
 Throughout Hokkaido we can access some breathtaking mountain ranges, passes and also use the lifts if required to tour away from the resort and into some amazing terrain and of-course POWDER!